openid/fapi/fapi-2_0-security-profile.md

    in which the CSRF attack has to be performed.

-An attacker that has the option to block a user's request completely can circumvent the first and second defenses.
+An attacker that has the option to block a user's request completely can circumvent the first and second defences.
 In practice, however, attackers can often read an authorization request (e.g., from a log file or via some other side-channel), but not block the request from being sent.
 If the victim's internet connection is slow, this might increase the attacker's chances.